NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 To log in to service, go to [NHS Record a vaccination](https://www.ravs.england.nhs.uk).

+## Users who have an Okta account

 RAVS uses Okta to sign users in securely.

-## Users who already have an Okta account

 If you already have an Okta account, you can log in to RAVS as soon as you’ve received the ‘Start using Record a vaccination’ email, using your Okta username and password.

 You’ll have the option to reset your Okta password if you need to.